These refrigerator dill pickles require just 10 minutes of hands on prep work and are great on sandwiches or eaten straight from the jar!

 For this refrigerator dill pickle recipe, you’ll need only a handful of ingredients.
 Here’s what you’ll need:

-- Baby or mini cucumbers (also called pickling cucumbers): Don’t even think about using large cucumbers!
-The cucumbers you’ll need for dill pickles are the small or baby variety, something labeled pickling cucumbers.
+- Baby or mini cucumbers: The cucumbers you’ll need for dill pickles are the small or baby variety, something labeled pickling cucumbers.
+Avoid standard cucumbers here.

-- Fresh dill brings in just the right dill flavor
+- Fresh dill brings in an authentic pickle flavor

 Ways to eat refrigerator dill pickles